 Many different plant species are able to survive in the park’s diverse habitats.
 A walk though any field or forest provides visitors with the opportunity to see many of the park’s 943 plant species.
 In the spring, bloodroot and spring beauty blanket the forest floor, while late summer stands of goldenrod and wingstem line the roads with gold.
 The park’s diverse habitats support 21 state-listed rare plant species, including sedges, grasses, wildflowers, shrubs, and one tree species.

 Nearly 20 percent of the park’s plant species are exotic (not native to the area).
 This high percentage is in part due to the longstanding history of human alteration of the Cuyahoga Valley landscape.
 Sixteen of these species are considered invasive, posing a significant threat to native plant communities.
-Visit the Invasive Plants web site to learn more.
+Visit the invasive plant species site here.

 Exotic Plant Management Volunteer Program